world-modelz/world-modelz/research/papers.md

 ## Acknowledgements

-I would like to thank the following people for suggesting papers and links:
+I would like to thank the following members of the Yannic Kilcher discord server for suggesting papers and links:

 - eop
 - Alexander Nikolin
 - jat
 - OGeneral
 - augustocsc
+- barlowtwin
+- Lucas
+- XMaster96